 This was a central problem for Richard Nixon (remember the saying was: “it’s not the crime, it’s the cover-up”) – and it is for Donald Trump too.

-Nixon thought he could lie with impunity because if “the President does it, it’s not illegal,” and because he was sure the world would never find out about his taping system, so he’d never be caught.
-But Nixon worked behind the scenes.
+Nixon thought he could lie with impunity because if “the President does it, it’s not illegal,” and because he was sure the world would never find out about his taping system so he’d never be caught.

 Unlike Nixon, Trump lies openly and with seeming indifference to getting caught.
-He has fibbed about everything from the size of his inaugural crowd and electoral college win, to unfounded allegations of massive voter fraud, to an alleged terrorist attack in Sweden.
+He has fibbed about everything from the size of his inaugural crowd and electoral college win to inventing unfounded allegations of massive voter fraud and a terrorist attack in Sweden.

-He does this in an era of Google and instant fact-checking.
+He does this in an era of Google and instant fact-checking where his deviation from real facts is sure to be discovered.
 Are these lies just to distract the public from the substance of his policies or his obvious lack of knowledge of foreign affairs and basic government?
-Or are they to condition many in America to “alternative facts” such that they start to ignore the truth as politically meaningless?
+Or are they to condition and numb Americans to “alternative facts” to make them ignore the truth and believe that truth is politically meaningless?